aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 - Specify the text to be inserted after the merge field if the field is not blank
 - Specify the text to be inserted before the merge field if the field is not blank.

-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/fields/InsertMergeFieldUsingDOM/in.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertMergeFieldUsingDOM-InsertMergeFieldUsingDOM.java" >}}

 ### Inserting Mail Merge Address Block field into a Document using DOM